flores-jacob/RoboND-Perception-Project/writeup/perception_writeup.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 and 2 steps.
 Pipeline for filtering, RANSAC plane fitting, segmentation, and clustering implemented.

-Voxel downsampling, passthrough filtering, RANSAC plane segmentation, and Euclidean clustering were all performed on a sample pcl cloud data, in the aforementioned order.
+Voxel downsampling, passthrough filtering, RANSAC plane segmentation, and Euclidean clustering were all performed on sample pcl cloud data, in the aforementioned order.
 The code can be found in
 ```RoboND-Perception-Exercises/Exercise-1/RANSAC.py``` and the results are shown below.

 ##### Original data